 The Millennium Stadium:

-A magnificent stadium and a great symbol, not only in Cardiff but in all of Wales, it was built quickly in order to host the Rugby World Cup in 1999.
-The stadium also hosts many events like musical concerts and the 2012 Summer Olympics football events.
-When you visit the stadium you can see the Rugby museum, the player tunnel and dressing room.
-The stadium seats up to 74,000, and it’s the home of the national Rugby team.
+It was built quickly to host the Rugby World Cup in 1999.
+It is a magnificent stadium and a significant symbol in the city and all of Wales.
+The stadium hosts many events, like musical concerts and the 2012 Summer Olympics football events.
+When you visit the stadium, you can see the Rugby museum, the player tunnel, and the dressing room.
+The stadium seats up to 74,000, the national Rugby team’s home.

 Bute Park: